771 million people lack access to safe drinking water worldwide

 Globally, waterborne illnesses are the second leading cause of death for children under five, and diseases from dirty water kill more people every year than all forms of violence, including war.
 Most of these deaths are easily preventable.
 Many water sources in Central America are contaminated with bacteria, causing harmful health issues, including death and disease.
 Additionally, local infrastructure doesn’t allow easy access to safe drinking water, especially in rural areas where a majority of Central Americans live.
 This leaves many families to rely on contaminated water for cooking, drinking, and bathing.

 The problem extends beyond health risks.
 When adults become ill, they are absent from work, missing out on crucial income.
-This is serious concern for families living in some of the poorest countries in the Western Hemisphere where EOS International works.
-When children fall sick, they miss school, raising the risk of dropping out early.
+This is a serious concern for families living in some of the most impoverished countries in the Western Hemisphere where EOS International works.
+When children fall sick, they miss school, increasing the risk of dropping out early.
 Easy access to clean water also means less time collecting water and more time in class.
 Clean water lays the foundation for building a stronger, more prosperous life.

 To ensure sustainable results and long-term success, EOS water technicians regularly travel to rural communities across Central America to provide training, capacity building, technical assistance, and water quality monitoring.
 Each water technician creates a monthly circuit among their 50-60 communities that they support, guaranteeing families have safe drinking water.

 Assess community’s water source and provide protection through physical barriers and watershed reforestation

 Operation & Maintenance

 Train community members on system repairs, disinfection procedures, and water quality sampling and monitoring protocols